 Now that you’ve served your country, you may have decided to transition into civilian life.
-If you have served for many years, it can seem daunting to move away from the military where there are systems in place for everything.
-However, with veteran career training options and plenty of military programs to assist you, your career and life transition can end up being fulfilling and enjoyable.
+If you have served for many years, it can seem daunting to move away from the military, where there are systems in place for everything.
+However, with veteran career training options and plenty of programs and services to assist you, your career and the transition to civilian life can end up being fulfilling and enjoyable.

 - The Transition Assistance Program (TAP): The Department of Defense offers TAP to help servicemen and women transition into civilian life.
 Also available to spouses, training offers assistance with education goals, employment, financial planning, veteran’s benefits and more.
 TAP is available both in-person and online.
 TAP is often the basic veteran transition training most military personnel receive after they finish serving their country.

-- Military OneSource: This online portal isn’t specifically about transitions, but it’s a resource for any military-related questions service personnel may have.
-You’ll find information about benefits, retirement, transitions, moving and more.
+- Military OneSource: This online portal isn’t specifically about transitions; however, it’s a helpful resource for any military-related questions service personnel may have.
+You’ll find information about benefits, retirement, transitions, moving, and more.
 The website has a section for individuals who want to transition into civilian life as well as a training hub with free learning resources.
 Both can be useful when seeking work outside the military.

 - CareerProPlus: CareerProPlus has helped more than 60,000 clients seek work in government and civilian jobs after they transition or retire from the military.
 We offer a wide range of resume services for people looking for their first meaningful jobs outside of the military.

 Contact us today at 800-471-9201 to get started!